xdfy/draft-defoy-moq-relay-network-handling/rev-02/draft-defoy-moq-relay-network-handling-02.md

 *NOTE: a MOQT extension mechanism is currently being defined in <https://github.com/moq-wg/moq-transport/pull/502/files>.
 This document follows this mechanism and might need be updated to use the final mechanism, once published.*

-### Signalling of XR Metadata Support
+### Signalling of XR Metadata Support {#signalling}

-This document registers an integer extension header type named "xr-metadata".
+This document will register with IANA an integer MoQ Extension Header type named "xr-metadata".

-The REQUESTED-EXTENSION parameter (key 0x02), if present in the CLIENT_SETUP and SERVER_SETUP message, will include the varint corresponding to the "xr-metadata" extension header type, if the client and server intend to use the "xr-metadata" extension header.
+The REQUESTED-EXTENSION parameter (key 0x02), if present in the CLIENT_SETUP and SERVER_SETUP message, will include the value corresponding to the "xr-metadata" MoQ extension header type, if the client and server intend to use the "xr-metadata" extension header.

-This document registers a setup parameter XR-METADATA, which can be present in the CLIENT_SETUP and SERVER_SETUP to indicate support for specific sets of XR metadata.
+This document will register with IANA a new setup parameter XR-METADATA that is associated with the "xr-metadata" MoQ extension header type.
+The XR-METADATA parameter indicates the support for specific sets of XR metadata.
 The XR-METADATA parameter holds a value which is the concatenation of two varints:

-The first varint identifies the supported set of XR metadata:
+The first varint, named '3gpp-xr', identifies the supported set of XR metadata:

 - 0x00: No XR metadata.
 - 0x01: Release 18 XR metadata.